kiboschool/course-web-development-fundamentals/src/lessons/publishing-and-sharing/how-the-internet-works-again.md

 In the next few lessons, you’ll learn:

-- To use Replit and Github as the server for your site
+- To use Github Pages as the server for your site
 - How to configure a custom domain name
 - Other tips and tricks to make sharing your site great

 ## Draw the Internet: Revisited

 <aside>

 ✏️ Remember in Week 1, when you drew a picture of the internet?